pringscreem/FileCombiner/README.md

 Objective:
 	This project is intended to provide a C++ program which can be used to combine multiple C++ files into a single file.
+//Some of the formatting in this README needs to be fixed.

 Current Use:
 	The program is used from the command line, by executing the file with command